zksecurity/noname/README.md

 # Noname

-This is **work-in-progress** to implement a high-level (Rust and Golang-inspired) programming language to write zkapps for [kimchi](https://github.com/o1-labs/proof-systems).
+This is **work-in-progress** to implement a high-level (Rust and Golang-inspired) programming language to write zkapps for [kimchi](https://github.com/o1-labs/proof-systems) or [SnarkJS](https://github.com/iden3/snarkjs).
+The arithmetic backends it currently supports are:
+ - Kimchi
+ - R1CS

 If you don't know what zero-knowledge proofs, zkapps, or kimchi are, check out [that blogpost](https://minaprotocol.com/blog/kimchi-the-latest-update-to-minas-proof-system).